Positivity of the CM line bundle for families of K-stable klt Fano varieties: Computations concerning the definition of the CM line bundle

 We need the following lemmas as we work with singular varieties, and hence Riemann-Roch computations do not work directly.
 It turns out that if the spaces are normal then singularities do not mess up any of the terms involving any of the definitions of the CM line bundle.
-However, in the non-normal situation (which we do not deal with in the present article), \autoref{lem:Mumford_line_bundles_over_curve} seems to suggest that one has to be careful.
+However, in the non-normal situation, which we do not deal with in the present article, \autoref{lem:Mumford_line_bundles_over_curve} seems to suggest that one has to face extra difficulties.

-\begin{lemma} Consider the following situation: \begin{itemize} \item $f : X \to T$ is a projective morphism to a normal quasi-projective variety (allowing $T = \Spec k$), \item $M$ is an $f$-ample $\bQ$-divisor on $X$, \item $\sE$ is a coherent sheaf on $X$, and \item $r \geq 0 $ is an integer such that $(\dim \Supp \sE)_y \leq r$ for $y \in Y$ the generic point and $(\dim \Supp \sE)_y \leq r+1$ for $y \in Y$ a codimension $1$ point. \end{itemize} Then there are $\bQ$-divisors $D_i$ (resp. $d_i \in \bQ$), determined uniquely up to $\bQ$-linear equivalence (resp. determined uniquely), such that for all $q$ divisible enough, if $\dim T>0$, then
+\begin{lemma} Consider the following situation: \begin{itemize} \item $f : X \to T$ is a projective morphism to a normal quasi-projective variety (allowing $T = \Spec k$), \item $M$ is an $f$-ample $\bQ$-divisor on $X$, \item $\sE$ is a coherent sheaf on $X$, and \item $r \geq 0 $ is an integer such that $\dim \Supp \sE_t \leq r$ for $t \in T$ the generic point and $\dim \Supp \sE_t \leq r+1$ for $t \in T$ a codimension $1$ point. \end{itemize} Then there are $\bQ$-divisors $D_i$ (resp. $d_i \in \bQ$), determined uniquely up to $\bQ$-linear equivalence (resp. determined uniquely), such that for all $q$ divisible enough, if $\dim T>0$, then

 (resp. if $ T=\Spec k$, then

 \end{lemma}

 \begin{proof} In the case of $T =\Spec k$, $h^0 (X, \sO_X(qM) \otimes \sE )$ equals the Hilbert polynomial for $q$ divisible enough, and hence the statement follows.
 So, from now we assume that $\dim T>0$.